 Allocation of overhead costs: more judgements in accounting

 Another theme that many people commented on is that there are estimates and judgements in deciding how to allocate costs to cost centres, such as products.
-This is partcularly the case with indirect costs (often called overhead costs):
+This is partcularly the case with indirect costs:

 Accounting can ‘create’ reality

-And people have noted that judgements made in allocating costs to cost centres affects the way the business is viewed (its ‘reality’) and decisions made about where to take the business:
+And people have noted that judgements made in allocating costs to cost objects affects the way the business is viewed (its ‘reality’) and decisions made about where to take the business:

 “Martin asked the question; ‘How might numbers create reality, rather than ‘merely’ reflect it?’
 I thought about this and came to the conclusion that if numbers were merely a reflection of reality then they would simply be showing us what has happened.
 However, since we look at the numbers to influence our future decisions they are in fact creating reality, because without the numbers the decision would not have been made.
 Since we all seem to love chocolate and sweets I might liken it to a chocolate cake; a photo of a chocolate cake would be a reflection of reality, yet the recipe for a chocolate cake can create reality.”

-And that accounting is not simply about taking photos of the reality of a business, but involves judgements in how the reality of the business is shaped and presented:
+And people are understanding that accounting is not simply about taking photos of the reality of a business, but involves judgements in how the reality of the business is shaped and presented:

 “I found the whole notion of assigning indirect costs and the many judgements and assumptions going into the process fascinating.
 It is almost as though the practice of accounting is shaping the economic reality rather than communicating a reality.”

 And a number of people communicated a growing realisation that the many judgements involved in accounting gives scope for deliberate manipulation and ‘tailoring’ of accounting information to tell people the stories you may want them to hear: